defenseunicorns/pepr-docs/site/content/en/v0.27.0/user-guide/pepr-cli.md

 - `-n, --no-embed` - Disables embedding of deployment files into output module.
 Useful when creating library modules intended solely for reuse/distribution via NPM
 - `-r, --registry-info [<registry>/<username>]` - Registry Info: Image registry and username.
 Note: You must be signed into the registry
 - `-o, --output-dir [output directory]` - Define where to place build output
+- `--timeout [timeout]` - How long the API server should wait for a webhook to respond before treating the call as a failure
 - `--rbac-mode [admin|scoped]` - Rbac Mode: admin, scoped (default: admin) (choices: "admin", "scoped", default: "admin")
+- `-i, --custom-image [custom-image]` - Custom Image: Use custom image for Admission and Watcher Deployments.
+- `--registry [GitHub, Iron Bank]`, - Container registry: Choose container registry for deployment manifests.